What Is Thai Chicken Flatbread?

 VISUAL WALK THROUGH

 Step 2.
-Add the mozzarella over the peanut sauce.
+Make the peanut sauce.

 Step 5.
-Slice and serve immediately.
+Garnish and serve hot.

-Thai Me Up Chicken Flatbread
+Thai Chicken Flatbread

 Ingredients